 4. Pack Light

-There are so many conversations about packing light for trips, but only a small amount of travelers stick to this rule or advice.
+There have been many conversations about packing light for trips, but only a small number of travelers follow this rule or advice.

-It not only benefits you and makes your trip easier and cheaper, but also hugely benefits the environment.
+It benefits you, makes your trip easier and cheaper, and hugely benefits the environment.

 It is the same rule for every means of transportation.
 Pack only the essential stuff in your backpack.